opengeoedu/learn.opengeoedu.de/pages/05.Umgebungslaerm/01.vorlesung/docs.en.md

 ### Structure of the lecture

-The lecture briefly summarises essential aspects of noise, and in the specific context of the EU Environmental Noise Directive.
+The lecture briefly summarises essential aspects of noise, especially in the specific context of the EU Environmental Noise Directive.
 In the exercise, selected aspects of EU environmental noise mapping will be presented and processed with own data.

 * Quiet areas in a municipality
 * Rail noise in Germany